E-Code-AI/e-code/replit.md

 ## System Architecture

 ### UI/UX Decisions
-The frontend uses Shadcn/UI with Tailwind CSS for responsive component styling.
-Monaco Editor provides the core code editing.
+The frontend uses Shadcn/UI with Tailwind CSS for responsive component styling and Monaco Editor for code editing.
 A comprehensive Apple-quality mobile design system is implemented, including iOS Dynamic Color System, San Francisco Pro Typography, 8pt Grid Spacing, Apple-quality animation springs, iOS-style shadows, continuous corners, and appropriate touch target sizes.
-An autonomous agent interface is platform-agnostic with responsive layouts and real-time progress tracking.
+The autonomous agent interface is platform-agnostic with responsive layouts and real-time progress tracking.

 ### Technical Implementations
 The frontend is built with React 18, TypeScript, Vite, TanStack Query, and Wouter.
 The backend is a Node.js and Express.js application in TypeScript, utilizing Drizzle ORM for PostgreSQL and Passport.js for authentication, following a RESTful API design.
 Real-time services for terminal, collaborative editing (Y.js), and build logs are powered by WebSockets.
 AI optimization infrastructure includes a Task Classifier, Circuit Breaker, Priority Queue, Intelligent Caching, and Observability.
 UUIDs identify projects, and environment variables are encrypted using AES-256-GCM.
 Backend implements SSE streaming with buffered JSON parsing for reliable code generation.

 ### Feature Specifications
-Key features include a Monaco Code Editor with VS Code-level enhancements (Git UI components like BranchManager, GitGraph, MergeConflictResolver, VisualDiffEditor, GitBlameDecorator; multi-cursor editing, code navigation, refactoring, advanced search, IntelliSense), an interactive terminal (xterm.js), file management, real-time collaboration, robust authentication, TypeScript-based container orchestration, Global Search & Replace, an Environment Variables Manager with encryption, a Logs Viewer, and a Debugger UI compatible with the VSCode Debug Adapter Protocol.
-The mobile IDE provides full feature parity with the desktop version, including touch-optimized quick actions and a comprehensive More menu with 23 services organized into 7 sections: Git (Commit, Push, Pull, Branches), Debug (Start, Stop, Breakpoints, Watch), Problems (View Problems), Webview & Tools (Web Preview, Packages, Tests, Global Search), Development (Output & Logs, Resources, Security Scanner, Environment Variables), Settings (Project Settings, Theme, Secrets, Database), and Share (Copy Link, Invite Users, Export).
+Key features include a Monaco Code Editor with VS Code-level enhancements (Git UI components, multi-cursor editing, code navigation, refactoring, advanced search, IntelliSense), an interactive terminal (xterm.js), file management, real-time collaboration, robust authentication, TypeScript-based container orchestration, Global Search & Replace, an Environment Variables Manager with encryption, a Logs Viewer, and a Debugger UI compatible with the VSCode Debug Adapter Protocol.
+The mobile IDE provides full feature parity with the desktop version, including touch-optimized quick actions and a comprehensive More menu.

 **Autonomous Workspace Creation (Replit-Style Flow):**
 The platform provides a Replit-identical autonomous workspace creation experience.
-Users enter a natural language prompt on the Homepage or Dashboard (e.g., "Create a todo list app with React").
-The system:
+Users enter a natural language prompt, leading to:
-1. **POST /api/workspace/bootstrap** - Creates project, agent session, returns token IMMEDIATELY (<1s)
+1. **Bootstrap API Call:** `POST /api/workspace/bootstrap` immediately creates a project and agent session, returning a token.
-2. **Instant Redirect** - Client redirected to `/ide/:id?bootstrap=token` without waiting for plan
+2. **Instant Redirect:** Client is redirected to `/ide/:id?bootstrap=token`.
-3. **Background Plan Generation** - AI plan generates asynchronously (up to 180s) with multi-provider fallback
+3. **Background Plan Generation:** An AI plan is generated asynchronously with multi-provider fallback.
-4. **WebSocket Connection** - `AutonomousWorkspaceViewer` connects to `/ws/agent` and displays real-time progress
+4. **WebSocket Connection:** `AutonomousWorkspaceViewer` connects to `/ws/agent` for real-time progress display.
-5. **Autonomous Execution** - `agentOrchestrator.executeAutonomousPlan()` autonomously generates all files/code
+5. **Autonomous Execution:** `agentOrchestrator.executeAutonomousPlan()` autonomously generates all files and code.
-6. **Live Preview** - Preview tab opens by default, shows app building in real-time
+6. **Live Preview:** A preview tab opens by default, showing the application building in real-time.
-7. **Agent Integration** - `ReplitAgent` receives `initialPrompt` and continues autonomous development
+7. **Agent Integration:** `ReplitAgent` receives the `initialPrompt` and continues autonomous development.

-**40-Year Engineering Fix (Nov 20, 2025):** Bootstrap changed from synchronous (3+ minute HTTP timeout) to asynchronous (instant token return, background plan generation).
-Client never waits for HTTP response, receives all updates via WebSocket streaming.
-Errors propagated via WebSocket with watchdog for unhandled rejections.
-Preview tab opens by default, `AutonomousWorkspaceViewer` modal opens automatically when `bootstrapToken` present.

-**WebSocket Agent Fix (Nov 20, 2025):** Agent WebSocket switched to `noServer: true` mode with manual upgrade handling in `server/index.ts` to prevent Vite HMR from intercepting `/ws/agent` connections.
-The `httpServer.on('upgrade')` handler routes `/ws/agent` upgrades directly to `agentWebSocketService.handleUpgrade()`, bypassing Vite middleware that was blocking all WebSocket connections.

 ### System Design Choices
 A PostgreSQL database stores user data, project hierarchies, AI agent sessions, deployment history, subscription management, and AI optimization monitoring.
 Security measures include CSRF protection, input sanitization, tier-based rate limiting, API versioning, and session-based authentication.
-The AI agent system provides server-sent event streaming, multi-provider AI model selection, and a database-backed conversation history, incorporating circuit breakers and retry logic for resilience.
-Health monitoring integrates Kubernetes probes and a Provider Health API, including a Prometheus metrics endpoint (`/metrics/prometheus`).
+The AI agent system provides server-sent event streaming, multi-provider AI model selection, and a database-backed conversation history, incorporating circuit breakers and retry logic.
+Health monitoring integrates Kubernetes probes and a Provider Health API, including a Prometheus metrics endpoint.
 A two-tier database API architecture is used: an Admin Database API and a Project Data API, with integrated security features like secret value masking and access control.
 Docker builds are optimized for small image sizes.

 ## External Dependencies